nickcarenza/code-runner-screen/README.md

 Usage:
 =====
-    runner [-hl] [FILE]
+    runner [-h, -l -c|--command, --container] [FILE]
     Run code and edit it in the same window...

         -h                  display this help and exit
-        -l LANGUAGE Language to use
+        -l                  Language to use
+        -c, --command       Command to run in the contianer -i                  Docker Container to use

 Languages Supported:
 ====================

 - Go: -l golang
 - Node.js: -l node
+- Python: -l python
+- Ruby: -l ruby